 - As mentioned earlier, there are two car ferry connections to the Island Brac:

 Who should go to Municipal Selca

-- People who want to spend a holiday in peaceful surrounding
+- People who want to spend a holiday in a peaceful surrounding

-- People who likes, Nature, Hiking and bike riding
+- People who like nature, hiking and bike riding

 - Families with smaller kids

 Useful Island Brac / Selca information and tips

 - Prices for daily goods on the island are about 30% higher then on the mainland, so it is advisable to bring what you need.

 - The municipal Selca is a cheaper place to stay than e.g. Bol (which is only a 25 minute drive from Selca).

 - It is highly recommendable to bring a car, especially if you want to explore the island.